U.S. partisan split widening over Russia probe: court documents

 The top Democrat on the Intelligence Committee, Representative Adam Schiff, was not immediately available for comment.

-In their court filing, the House lawyers argue that Fusion GPS has no right to quash a valid congressional subpoena.
+In their court filing, the House lawyers argued that Fusion GPS had no right to quash a valid congressional subpoena.

 “The relief Plaintiff seeks is extraordinary and would directly impede an ongoing congressional investigation of the highest national importance,” they wrote in the filing.

-The filing confirms Nunes retains control of the committee’s Russia probe, despite saying in April he would step aside and let fellow Republican Representative Mike Conaway take charge.
+The filing confirmed that Nunes retained control of the committee’s Russia probe, despite saying in April he would step aside and let fellow Republican Representative Mike Conaway take charge.